EmanArman/Text_Summarizer/README.md

 The model can be customized according to the student's needs and the subject type.

-Note: The code is totally generated using an AI generative tool prompt

 Enjoy Trying the model by yourself